FeatureCloud/app-four/README.md

    - The application name defined by APP_NAME is case-sensitive.
 It should contain the name of the app as a string and match the name of the config file.
    - Always name the configuration file as `config.yml`.
    - For Native Centralized mode, data_dir should point to a directory containing all files necessary for centralized training.
-   - For Native Simulation mode, [Details are missing in the provided code]
+   - For Native Simulation mode, data dir is configuration is explained in [simulation data structure](README.md#simulation-data-structure).
    - Do not rename the MyApp class and its five methods in myapp.py.
    - For the native execution, if centralized, it points data_dir to a directory containing all files for centralized training.   -
    - In federated scenarios, for each client an instance of the `MyAppFour` will be executed.